anandmonika/blood-bank/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.

+## Tasks
+- [x] Get initial blood group bottle counts from the user to initiate the app
+- [x] Get the receiver blood group and highlight the donor blood groups
+- [ ] ~~Get the receiver requirement bottles and allow drag and drop to fulfill the requirement~~

+I was not able to complete the last task due to multiple reasons, my sincere apologies.
+However, I've submitted the complete top two tasks and it's hosted here for your review: https://blood-bank-sandy.vercel.app/.

+I hope you will review my submission and give me a chance to move forward, looking forward to hearing from you.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.